raysan5/rguilayout/README.md

 ## rGuiLayout License

-`rGuiLayout` online tool can be used completely for free.
+`rGuiLayout` source code is distributed as **open source**, licensed under an unmodified [zlib/libpng license](LICENSE).

+`rGuiLayout` binaries are completely free for anyone willing to compile them directly from source.

 `rGuiLayout Standalone` desktop tool could be downloaded with a small donation.